collocations.org

 PHRASES

-an area/a sector of the economy
+an area of the economy, a sector of the economy

-the backbone/mainstay of the economy
+the backbone of the economy, the mainstay of the economy

 Agriculture was the backbone of the economy.

-growth in/of the economy
+growth in the economy, growth of the economy

 A small manufacturing sector inhibits growth in the economy.

-control/handling/management of the economy
+control, handling, management, etc. of the economy

-37% approved the president''s handling of the economy.
+37% approved the president's handling of the economy.

 the size of the economy, the state of the economy